Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 After experimenting with the previous examples, you should now have a clear understanding of how the Events Subroutines of TextBox objects work on a Form and how they can be relocated into a standalone Class Module to run the Event Procedures for specific tasks on the Form.

-Our earlier experiments were mainly focused on only one TextBox to learn the fundamentals, except the last Part-Five episode where we utilized three TextBoxes to demonstrate enabling events and capturing Raised Events in a standalone Class Module.
-It is important to note that all these actions were performed solely within the standalone Class Module, rather than within the Form Module.
+In our earlier experiments, we worked mostly with a single TextBox to understand the fundamentals.
+The only exception was in Part Five, where we extended the idea to three TextBoxes to demonstrate how to enable events and capture raised events within a standalone Class Module.
+It is important to note that all of these actions were carried out entirely in the standalone Class Module, rather than in the Form’s own module.

-When a TextBox instance is declared with the keyword WithEvents, it allows TextBox to capture and handle its own inbuilt collection of events and execute the Event-related User-written Code within an Event Subroutine like AfterUpdate.
+When a TextBox instance is declared with the keyword WithEvents, it allows the TextBox to capture and handle its own built-in collection of events and execute the Event-related User-written Code within an Event Subroutine, like AfterUpdate.
 In this case, the event subroutine can be written in the parent Form Module, with the TextBox name as the prefix for the subroutine name.

 However, when creating a standalone Class Module, specifically for capturing events from the TextBox from the Form, we need to declare a TextBox object instance with the keyword WithEvents within the Class Module.
 Then assign the TextBox Control Reference from the Form to the TextBox Instance.
 This allows the Class Module to capture and handle the Events Raised by the TextBox.
 The event subroutine will then be written within the Standalone Class Module itself, rather than in the parent Form Module.